Department of Art

 Prerequisite: ARTS 6398.

-Mary K Borcherding, MFA, Professor of Art, Department of Art, MFA, Indiana University-Bloomington; BS, Univ of Wisconsin-Madison
+Christopher Frank Cascio, MFA, Assistant Professor of Art, Department of Art, MFA, Univ of Houston-Main; BFA, San Francisco Art Inst

 Rebecca L Finley, MFA, Professor of Photography, Department of Art, MFA, San Francisco Art Inst; BA, Univ of Tennessee-Knoxville

-Michael Henderson, MFA, Professor and Chair of Art, Department of Art, MFA, Univ of North Texas; BFA, Univ of North Texas
+Michael Henderson, MFA, Professor of Art and Associate Dean, CAM; Adjunct Faculty, Department of Art, MFA, Univ of North Texas; BFA, Univ of North Texas

 Melissa L Mednicov, PHD, Associate Professor of Art, Department of Art, PHD, Penn State Un-Univ Park; MA, Penn State Un-Univ Park; BA, Smith College